niiyz/csv/README.md

     }
     ```

-2. Composer install or update
+2. Require this package in your composer.json and update composer.
     ``` json
       composer install
     ```